franneck94/UdemyCppExt_Template/10_Advanced/SumComputation/Exercise.md

 auto range_sum_asyn(RandomIter start, RandomIter stop)
 ```

-Implement an async function that computes the sum of a container in the range of the **start** and **stop** iterator.
+Implement an async function that computes the sum of a vector in the range of the **start** and **stop** iterator.
-The function should launch several tasks within an async context.
+The function should launch several tasks within an async context by calling itself recursively.

 E.g.